amitjenaiitbm/mnnStockPrediction/README.md

-#Application of Multilayer Neural Network with Backpropagation learning to predict Stock Exchange
+Title: Application of Multilayer Neural Network with Backpropagation learning to predict Stock Exchange

 Project submitted in partial fulfillment of the requirements for the degree of Integrated M.Sc. in Applied Mathematics Under the guidance of Mr. Mukul Priyadarshi.